 In two studies, more than 600 workers in both the U.S. and China were asked to report their “counterproductive work behaviors” (CWB) over a 10-day span.
 CWBs included things such as “inappropriate behaviour, anger, aggression, gossiping, and blaming others,” according to Business Insider.
 Participants were also asked to report how they felt when they were not working and how they slept.
 In the third study, employees were asked to think back to how they’d acted at work in the past.

 [Editor’s Note: The information provided should not be considered a substitute for professional advice.
-Please consult a sleep doctor or other medical expert if you have questions related to your own health.]
+Please consult a sleep doctor or other medical expert if questions arise around one’s own health.]

 Mita Stock Images/Shutterstock